 No Band Splitting Required.

-Utilizing the high-G ratings of the T2000 Shakers, Experior Labs can provide swept sine testing greater than 200G.
+Utilizing high-G Unholtz-Dickie Induct-A-Ring armature, Experior Labs can provide swept sine testing in excess of 215 G pk.
 Additional sine modules include:

 • Sine Dwell (fixed freq)